 By summer of 1940 turn-offs to Mt.
 Rainier National Park and the new bridge over Tacoma Narrows to the Olympic Peninsula were nearby.
 The freshly paved and widened roadway between Tacoma and Fort Lewis had become lined with gas stations, markets and motels South of the intersection at 54th.
 The sprawling brick shops and yards of the Northern Pacific Railroad once served as an economic and physical backdrop for the busy commercial district along South Tacoma Way but the great depression, waning travel on America’s railroads and the popularity of the automobile were diminishing the workforce and the neighborhood.

 Barber shops, bakeries and butcher shops were disappearing along with the streetcars that stopped running down South Tacoma Way in 1936.
 The era of change from rail to road cars and rubber tires was on full display at the crossing of 54th where, looking through the windshield, South Tacoma Way became Highway 99.
-Four lanes in each direction for Buick Roadmasters, Ford pick ups and Greyhound buses was the new normal.
+Two lanes in each direction for Buick Roadmasters, Ford pick ups and Greyhound buses was the new normal.

 It was also in 1940 that Washington State finally published its version of the New Deal American Guide Series, a federal WPA program that put writers and artists to work in each state collecting folklore, recording local history and designing maps and tours that guided tourists to parks, natural attractions, small towns and historic places.
 Washington, A Guide to the Evergreen State was assembled and sponsored by the Washington State Historical Society in Tacoma and it was one of the last and thickest glove-box guidebooks created to encourage highway tourism and interstate travel.
 Tacoma was a hub for several of the tours in the State guidebook and like the Duncan Hines book it fueled the growing traffic and roadside attractions that appeared during the 20’s, 30’s and early 40’s.